LukeKramer/Assignment6.2/README.md

 User income is used to determine which one of the three category types a user can fall under namely premium,working and minimum wage.
 These types are used in addition with the amount the client would like to loan out to determine weather a loan will be approved or not.

 The Blue entities namely clients,loans and results represent the tables within the applications Loan database.

+##Services

+These services are bound services that run on its on repective thread to allow maximum through put and minimal application loading delays.
+These are the services in the order they will be called(ActivateclientService,ActivateUserTypeService,ActivateLoginService,ActivateUserNameService,ActivatePasswordService,ActivateBankConfirmationService,ActivateLoanResultService,ActivateLoanService).